iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 > 💡 We will be using [Github](https://github.com/) for our CI/CD and
 > [AWS](https://github.com/) for our computing resources.
 With slight
-> modifications you should also be able to use
+> modifications, you should also be able to use
 > [Gitlab](https://about.gitlab.com/) and
 > [Google Cloud](https://cloud.google.com/) or
 > [Microsoft Azure](https://azure.microsoft.com/en-us/).